dharmiknakrani26/ApexRace-AI/README.md

 - Generate a strategy score
 - Understand race performance through a clear summary

-The dashboard converts raw lap data into simple insights that fans, analysts, and strategy teams can understand quickly.
+The dashboard converts raw lap data into simple insights that fans, analysts, and strategy learners can understand quickly.

 ---

 ## ✨ Key Features

 ### 🏁 Race Selection
 Users can select the season, race, and driver from dropdown menus.

 ### 👤 Full Driver Names
 Driver codes are converted into readable full names such as:

 ```text